 In California, the security deposit documentation process should begin when the tenant pays their security deposit at the time of move-in, and a move-in inspection is performed.

 The details of the property condition should be documented on an inspection form—the details and photos should be captured room-by-room.
-Then, this form should be saved until it's time for the tenant to move out.
+Then, this form should be saved by landlords until it's time for the tenant to move out and address the deposit.

 Both the tenant and the landlord need to be provided with a copy of this document, and should keep it in a safe place for future reference.
-If you don't retain access to the checklist and photos from the move-in inspection, you may not be able to prove what condition the unit was in before the tenant moved in.
+If a landlord doesn't retain access to the checklist and photos from the move-in inspection, the landlord may not be able to prove what condition the unit was in before the tenant moved in, which will be difficult if they want to deduct from the security deposit of the tenant.

 Holding the Security Deposit

-However, in California this is not the case.
-While you should be sure to store tenants' security deposits in a safe location and inform tenants of where their deposits are being stored, it's not necessary for security deposits to be stored in interest bearing accounts.
+However, in California, this is not the case for the deposit.
+While a landlord should be sure to store the tenant's security deposit in a safe location and inform the tenant (with written notice) of where their deposit is being stored, it's not necessary for the security deposit to be stored in an interest-bearing account under California law.

-In the final stretch of a tenant's occupancy, they have the right to a pre-move inspection, which can be held no sooner than 14 days before their move-out.
+In the final stretch of a California tenant's occupancy in the rental unit, a California landlord has the right to a pre-move inspection, which can be held no sooner than 14 days before their move-out.
+A written notice will be provided for this.

-This gives the tenant the opportunity to remedy these issues before their tenancy is over, to avoid charges to their security deposit.
+This gives the tenant the opportunity to remedy these issues in the rental property before their tenancy is over, to avoid charges to their California security deposit by the landlord.

 Itemizing Deductions and Returning the Deposit

-Once the tenant has vacated the property, a move-out inspection should be conducted, in which details are documented on the same form that was filled out during the move-in inspection.
+Once tenants have vacated a residential property, a move-out inspection should be conducted by their California landlords, in which details are documented on the same form that was filled out during the move-in inspection.

-Photos should be taken to document any changes in the condition of the unit.
+Photos should be taken to document any changes in the condition of the California unit.
+An itemized statement is also useful, which will eventually be given to the tenant to show the security deposit deductions.

-Landlords in California then have 21 days to complete any necessary repairs or estimates, itemize all the deductions to be made, and send the documentation and the remaining funds to the former tenant.
+California landlords then have 21 days to complete any necessary repairs or estimates, itemize all the security deposit deductions to be made, and send the documentation and the remaining security deposit funds to the former tenant.

 How to Protect Yourself

-One of the main reasons why landlords collect security deposits in the first place is to protect themselves against risk.
+One of the main reasons why California landlords collect security deposits in the first place is to protect themselves against risk.
+Screening tenants properly can ward off issues such as unpaid rent, the breaking of the rental agreement, or run-ins with the California law.

-No matter how effective your screening process is, or how certain you feel that a given tenant will treat your property with care and respect, both accidents and negligence are always possible, which can necessitate retaining some or all of the deposit.
+No matter how effective a landlord is with their screening process is, or how certain a landlord feels that a given tenant will treat their property with care and respect, both accidents and negligence are always possible, which can necessitate retaining some or all of the security deposit.
+This deposit is a financial cushion.

-That's why it's hugely important to be meticulous in your record keeping at every stage of the process.
+That's why it's hugely important for a California landlord to be meticulous in their record-keeping at every stage of the process.
+The retention of all or part of the deposit depends on it.

-When you have detailed notes and extensive photographs to document the state of your property, you can feel assured that the state of the property at both move-in and move-out time are not open to interpretation.
+When a landlord has detailed notes and extensive photographs to document the state of their property, the landlord can feel assured that the state of the property at both move-in and move-out time is not open to interpretation by a tenant or a court.
+Security deposit disputes by a tenant are not uncommon, especially in regards to cost.

-When unfortunate situations emerge that result in landlords and tenants ending up in a battle in small claims court, it's typically because the landlord has cut corners in their documentation process and failed to communicate their expectations clearly.
+When unfortunate situations emerge that result in landlords and tenants ending up in a battle in small claims court, it's typically because the landlord has cut corners in their documentation process and failed to communicate their expectations of the tenant's security deposit clearly.

-Some unscrupulous landlords will even attempt to make deductions to tenants' damage deposits for unwarranted issues— such as normal wear and tear—that it is not a tenant's responsibility to cover.
+Some unscrupulous landlords will even attempt to make security deposit deductions for unwarranted issues— such as normal wear and tear—that it is not a tenant's responsibility to cover under California law.

-For a more comprehensive overview of what kind of deductions are permitted from security deposits in California, read this helpful overview.
+For a more comprehensive overview of what kind of deductions are permitted from a California security deposit, read this helpful overview.

 Managing Security Deposits: The Bottom Line